Rebecca L. Ring, MA, LMFT

 See other therapists in Benicia, CA.

-Second, I have a client-centered approach to therapy; I believe that you have your own answers and healing within.
+2. I believe that you have your own answers and healing within, so I have a client-centered approach to therapy.
 My primary role is to help facilitate your process of discovering those answers that will result in healing and growth for you.

 Email or Call Rebecca L. Ring, MA, LMFT at 1-800-651-8085 ext.
 11773